- Reference Number: HEY-066/2020

 During this appointment, pen marks may be drawn onto your skin by the radiographers and some sticky markers that show up on the scan may also be placed on to your skin.
 Most of this appointment will be spent ensuring that you are in the correct position for the scan.
 This will be the same position that you will be in for your treatment, so it is important you let us know if you are uncomfortable or feel that you will not be able to hold this position for any length of time.

-The radiographers and sometimes a doctor will be in the room while you are being positioned, however they will need to leave the room whilst the scanner is switched on.
+The radiographers and sometimes other members of the treatment team e.g. doctor and a physicist may be in the room while you are being positioned, however they will all need to leave the room whilst the scanner is switched on.

 CT scan preparation